scott-w/backbone.marionette/docs/tutorial/routers.md

 ### The views

-For the purposes of this tutorial, we'll skip over the templates themselves and focus on the view handling.
 Let's start with our list index in `views/personlist.js`:

 ```js